GlassFrog/glassfrog-api/sections/people.md

 Creating a person
 ----------------
 #### Permissions
-only api_keys associated with accounts with admin permissions can add people to an organization
+only API_keys associated with accounts with admin permissions can add people to an organization

 * `POST /person` creates a new member of the organization.
 The POST body should contain the data for the person in the following format: